SOUTH AMERICA

 ARCHAEOLOGICAL RUINS AROURN CUZCO

-Just down the road is the best of the four ruins, Saqsaywamin, the site of the greatest and one of the last battles between the Spanish and Inca in 1536.
-Even though only 20% of the original ruin remains (the rest was dismantled and used to build houses in Cusco), what is left is incredible with a long zigzag wall composed of huge polygonal stone blocks, some up to 120 tons fit together in the perfect Inca style.
+Saqsaywamin.
+Just down the road is the best of the four ruins, the site of the greatest and one of the last battles between the Spanish and Inca in 1536.
+Even though only 20% of the original ruin remains (the rest was dismantled and used to build houses in Cusco), what is left is incredible with a long zigzag wall composed of huge polygonal stone blocks, Some, up to 120 tons, fit together in perfect Inca style.
 The wall is supposed to represent the teeth of a puma with Saqsaywamin as the head and Cusco as the body.
-Take the Inca road (steep stone staircase) down which leads into town (not the car road on the other side of the large Christ statue).
+Take the Inca road, a steep stone staircase, into town (not the car road on the other side of the large Christ statue).

 CHILI

 National Parque Conguillo.
 Melipuerco is the town on the south edge of NP Conguillio, renowned for its large stands of monkey puzzle trees or araucaria.
-Having seen this very unusual tree before in Ronnings Garden on N Vancouver Island (he was a Norwegian who homesteaded there in 1910 and planted a fabulous garden with plants from all over the world), I was keen to see it in its natural habitat and great numbers.
-Its name comes from the fact that it is covered with very spiny leaves preventing anything from climbing it.
+Having seen this very unusual tree before in Ronnings Garden on North Vancouver Island (he was a Norwegian who homesteaded there in 1910 and planted a fabulous garden with plants from all over the world), I was keen to see it in its natural habitat and in greater numbers.
+It is covered with very spiny leaves preventing anything from climbing it.

-I did not have a car so as the distance was quite far it was necessary to go with a tour company for $80.
-I hired a driver and guide (quite unnecessary as the trailheads are well-marked and the trails easy).
-The big volcanoes here are Sierra Nevada and Lliama (3125m) and we drove for many kilometres past lava flows from its large eruptions in the 1850s, 1927 and 1957 (it last erupted in 2009).
+I did not have a car so as the distance was quite far, it was necessary to go with a tour company for $80.
+I hired a driver and guide.
+The trailheads are well-marked and the trails are easy.
+The big volcanoes here are Sierra Nevada and Lliama (3125m) and we drove for many kilometres past lava flows from large eruptions in the 1850s, 1927, and 1957 and its last eruption in 2009.

 The first trek was from near Lake Captren, 4 km to the Mother, the 1800-year-old, 50 m tall, and 3 m diameter Araucaria Madre tree, the largest in the park.
 We then hiked from the trailhead on the south end of Lake Conguillio, 10 km up the Sierra Nevada Trail to 2 lookouts with many monkey puzzle trees and great views of Conguillio Lake.
 It is possible to climb all the local volcanoes.